Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval

 \section{Conclusion}

-In this paper, we propose a cross-modal Full-Mode Fine-grained Alignment (FMFA) framework to learn discriminative global text-image representations through full-mode fine-grained alignment, including explicit fine-grained alignment and existing implicit relational reasoning.
+In summary, we propose a cross-modal Full-Mode Fine-grained Alignment (FMFA) framework to learn discriminative global text-image representations through full-mode fine-grained alignment, including explicit fine-grained alignment and existing implicit relational reasoning.
 We design an Adaptive Similarity Distribution Matching (A-SDM) module to concentrate on unmatched positive pairs, adaptively pulling them closer.
 In addition, to achieve cross-modal fine-grained alignment, we introduce an Explicit Fine-grained Alignment (EFA) module, which explicitly aggregates local text and image representations based on the sparse similarity matrix and employs a hard coding method.
-These modules work collaboratively to align images and text into a joint embedding space.
-Extensive experiments on three datasets demonstrate the superiority and effectiveness of our proposed FMFA framework.
+These modules function together to project images and text into a shared embedding space.
+Comprehensive experiments across three datasets confirm the effectiveness and superior performance of our FMFA framework.

 \textbf{Limitation.} The fixed threshold in the sparse process only keeps the most relevant patches, which may result in the loss of semantic information and limit the effective aggregation of local features, thereby affecting the overall performance of our model.
 Incorporating adaptive methods that capture complete semantic information (e.g., tree transformer \cite{wang2019tree}) could further enhance our model.